Ichwour/E-commerce-Funnel-and-Customer-Behavior-Analysis/README.md

 ## Problem

-The business needed to understand why users were browsing the catalog but not purchacing.
+The business needed to understand why users were browsing the catalog but not purchasing.

 ## Approach